 - How long will it take to develop, test and deploy the system?
-How many software development projects do you know of that were delivered on time and on budget?
+How many software development projects are delivered on time and on budget?
 Can your business model afford the delay and can you be assured that the solution will work?

-A specialized vendor like Cogent can constantly improve its systems, incorporate best practices from many clients, educate its clients, troubleshoot problems more quickly (having solved the same problems for others), and spread its costs across a large client base, achieving significant efficiencies.
+In contrast, a dedicated software vendor can constantly improve its systems, incorporate best practices from many clients, educate its clients, troubleshoot problems more quickly (having solved the same problems for others), and spread its costs across a large client base, achieving significant efficiencies.
 This results in each client getting a better solution at less cost than if they were to attempt it alone.
-Only the largest organizations, with large IT departments, can match the resources that a dedicated vendor brings to a solution like this.
-Even then, what happens if there are mergers, acquisitions, or major restructurings in which entire departments are dissolved?

 Cost/Benefit and Return on Investment (ROI) analyses are traditionally numbers-driven perspectives on economic benefit.
-There is also another perspective on ‘benefit’, which looks at intangibles that are hard or impossible to put numbers on, and that is addressed in the next section, ‘Seeing the Whole Picture’.
+(There is also another perspective on ‘benefit’, which looks at intangibles that are hard to put numbers on, and that is addressed in the next section, ‘Seeing the Whole Picture’.)

 Our cost/benefit analysis illustrates, for a hypothetical lender originating an average of 3,000 loans per month over 5 years, the economic benefits to be gained simply by following Cogent’s proprietary statistical sampling methodology.
 These gains come from 1) the drastic reduction in number of loans to be audited, and 2) the reduction in the number of full-time employees (FTE) required to audit the lower volumes.